CU-CloudCollab/docker-build-aws-example/README.md

   2016-07-12 16:15:47 my-sample-bucket-2
   ```

-  If you hadn't passed in the AWS credentials as build arguments, you would have seen a message in the build output like:
+  If you hadn't passed in AWS credentials as build arguments, you would have seen a message in the build output like:

   ```
   Unable to locate credentials.
 You can configure credentials by running "aws configure".
   The command '/bin/sh -c aws s3 ls' returned a non-zero code: 255
   ```

-  In that case, the build failed because it could not execute the RUN command successfully.
+  In that case, the build would have failed because it could not execute the RUN command successfully.

-## Notes
+## Additional Information

 This example uses [official Docker Alpine images](https://hub.docker.com/_/alpine/) as the base image simply to make the build process faster.
 The same approach can be used with any other Docker base image.